dgm9704/Xoxo/README.md

 Container for the Diwen.Xbrl library and any related stuff

 ### Environment
-C# 6
-Mono/.Net 4.5
+C# 6, Mono/.Net 4.5

-I use MonoDevelop (6.1) on Xubuntu, but should work just as well with VisualStudio
+My development enviroment is MonoDevelop 6.x on Xubuntu 16.10

+Builds and runs without modifications on Microsoft Visual Studio Community 2015 / Windows 7 (tested 2016-11-20)

+(Also managed to build and get some tests running on .Net Core / Visual Studio Code on Xubuntu with some work.)

 ### Dependencies
-NUnit for testing, tests are pretty simple and should mostly work also with MSTest or XUnit
+NUnit 3+ for testing, tests are pretty simple and should mostly work also with MSTest or XUnit

 ## Diwen.Xbrl
 A .NET library for reading, writing and comparing XBRL documents (instances)